 Anna called mom in tears every day, mulled quitting EY, kept fighting till end, recall friends & family

 Two weeks earlier, her parents had flown from Kochi to Pune for her convocation.
 She was proud that she paid for their tickets with her money.
 When they were around, she told them of a chest constriction.
 They had taken her to a hospital.
 ECG had then seemed normal.
 The cardiologist had been reassuring.
 But this time, she felt a nagging pain again.
 She thought she needed some food and rest and she would be fine.
 It was not to be.
 The pain was really bad.
 She told her roommates.
-They unlocked her phone and rang up her mother.
-Back home, her mother Anita Augustine panicked.
-She knew what her girl was going through, day by day.
+They rang up her mother.
+Back home, her mother, Anita Augustine, panicked.
+She knew what her girl was going through, day by day, how stressed out she was due to workload.
 She asked her friends to take her to a hospital.
-By then Anna had collapsed.
-One of her friends -- a dental doctor -- gave her CPR multiple times.
+By then, Anna had collapsed.
+Anna was given CPR.
 They quickly called an ambulance.
 On her way to the hospital, she suffered a cardiac arrest and died.

 Two hours before she died, Anna was on phone with her best friend from school, Ann Mary.
 They spoke for almost an hour, said Ann, recalling the final hours.
 "Even on that day, she had told me about a late-night meeting.
 Her manager often told her that no one lasts more than a quarter in his team and that Anna should be the one to break that pattern.
 He was proud of this.
 They had normalized this toxic work culture.
 Anna experienced anxiety attacks, but no one stepped forward to help her,” said Ann.